 |2||Thimphu – Wangdue/Punakha||

 Early morning drive to Buddha Dordenma, the gigantic statue of Buddha overlooking the valley and walk to striking city viewpoint.
 See Memorial Chorten, always busy with devotees.
 Walk in Norzin lam street and see the traffic police signaling in junctions.
 Thimphu is only capital in the world without the traffic lights.
 Finish walk at handicraft market where many interesting Bhutanese souvenirs can be seen and bought for reasonable price.
-Visit hand paper factory a Thangkha painting centre, where young artists learns the skills of their forefathers.
-After that drive to Changankha lhakhang, the oldest place of worship in the valley.
-Transfer to Wangdue or Punakha over Dochu-la pass (3010 m) with visit of royal temple Druk Wangyel lhakhang.
+Drive to Changlimithang stadium to see archery match, traditional sport of Bhutan (depends on luck if the game is going on).
+From Friday to Sunday you can also visit to Centenary market where local people go to shop for food supplies.
+Market also has interesting handicraft section.
+Otherwise, you can enjoy some free time in the town, exploring it on your own.
+Afternoon transfer to Wangdue or Punakha over Dochu-la pass (3010 m) with visit of royal temple Druk Wangyel lhakhang.

 |4||Paro||Visit of the National Museum and Paro dzong (Rinpung dzong), the castle-monastery where Bernardo Bertolucci’s Little Buddha film was shot.
 The pristine Kyichu lhakhang is one of the two oldest temples built in Bhutan.
 Climb to Taktsang gomba (Tiger’s Nest), is the highlight of the tour.
 While the hike seems to be hard, it’s very rewarding.
 If you don’t feel so strong, you can climb just halfway to cafeteria with nice view of the place.
 You can consider hiking in the morning or early afternoon depending on weather, your fitness and preferences.|